 Unusual Options Activity Insight: Oracle

-On Monday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
-After the option alert, the stock price moved down to $86.32.
+On Tuesday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
+After the option alert, the stock price moved up to $88.64.

 - Option Type: SWEEP